mutwiri-2/linux/command_line_basics.md

   * `ls -t` - sort by modification time, newest first

 **Note : Commands have things called flags (or arguments or options, whatever you want to call it) to add more functionality.
 See how we added -a and -l, well you can add them both together with -la.
 The order of the flags determines which order it goes in, most of the time this doesn’t really matter so you can also do ls -al and it would still work**

+- `$touch` - allows you to the create new empty files.
+Also used to change timestamps on existing files and directories